Refex Industries Limited (NSE: REFEX) Q3 2026 Earnings Call dated Jan. 21, 2026

 Dinesh Kumar Agarwal

-Aniket Madhvani
+Aniket Madhwani

+Got it, yeah.
 Thank you.
 That’s all.

 Operator

 Thank you so much.
-We have another follow up question coming in from the individual investor Mithin Shah.
+We have another follow-up question coming in from the Individual Investor, Mithin Shah.
 Mr. Shah, please go ahead.

 Mithin Shah